candide-guevara/candide-guevara.github.io/_posts/2016-11-27-first-impressions-dev-windows.md

     | select {$_.FullName};
 {% endhighlight %}
 * You can use .NET framework classes from powershell
-  * Useful to get access to advanced functions without
+  * Useful to get access to advanced functions from a script
   * No need to open a heavy IDE and wait for compilation
 {% highlight powershell %}
     # We can use the .NET reflection API to get assembly metadata